-Since the camera was installed nearly 30 million visitors from around the world have tuned in to witness an American icon, the bald eagle, developing live within this unique eco-system.
+Since the camera was installed 35 million visitors from around the world have tuned in to witness an American icon, the bald eagle, developing live within this unique eco-system.
 In the fall and winter the eagles use the nest to eat and prepare the nest for the next season.
 Eagles nesting in Iowa typically lay eggs in mid-late February and the eggs hatch in mid-late March.
 The eaglets grow quickly and are ready to fly “fledge” in late May or early June.
 Arconic is proud that our unwavering commitment to environmental sustainability is helping conserve our precious natural resources.

 I have posted the most recent map images for Sky, Apollo, Gemini and Mercury on the Arconic EagleCam Facebook page:

 I know this will take some getting used to for all of us.
 The switch will happen in the coming days.

 In the coming week or so we will be ending our relationship with Typepad.
 We will be moving to a Facebook page where we will post updates and folks can make comments there.

 Here is one last update on the location of the four eagles we are still tracking.
 All of them except for Mercury are still pretty far north in Wisconsin and Canada.
 Mercury has moved back to the Quad Cities.
 Below are map images for all four of our wandering eagles.

 We are still working on repairs to our equipment and hope to get the cameras back online soon.
 I have not been to the nest so I don't know if Windy and Storm are still hanging out or not.
 I am attaching map images of the four we are still tracking.
 They are all north in Wisconsin/Minnesota and in both Ontario and Manitoba, Canada.